HewlettPackard/python-opsramp/README.md

 - class Opsramp(url, token) _an object representing the complete API tree of one OpsRamp instance_
   - config() -> returns a GlobalConfig object that can be used to access global settings for this OpsRamp instance.
   - tenant(uuid) -> returns a Tenant object representing the API subtree for one specific tenant.
+  - metrics() -> returns a MetricsApi object that can be used to access the raw metrics api of this OpsRamp instance.

 import opsramp.globalconfig